agsb/jelly/README.md

 There are some brainfuck computers, but almost with the loop instructions (\[ and \]) replaced by pre-compiled jumps.

-I want a pure interpreter without pre-compiler tricks, then need review a logic to deal with it nested loops.
+Jelly is pure interpreter without pre-compiler tricks, then need review a logic to deal with it nested loops.

 Nested loops needs a counter to match every \[ to \] and must finish when counter is zero else do for search forward or backward.

-That search gives two extra modes for implement, those goes forward or backward, ignoring all code but *\[* and *\]* and counting till zero.
+That search gives two extra modes for implement, those goes forward or backward, ignoring all opcode but *\[* and *\]* and counting till zero.

-the implementation by create two pages of microcode:
+the implementation by create two pages of microcode: (# could change)
         for forward, \[ increase the counter, \] decrease the counter, any other opcode just go next forward for backward, \[ increase the counter, \] decrease the counter, any other opcode just go next backward

 ## Main frame

+There is only one data bus, then all circuits connected (into or from) must have 3-state.

-three main circuits: 1. code tape, 2. data tape, 3. input/output
+Four main circuits: 0. microcode 1. code tape, 2. data tape, 3. input/output tape

 ### controls